This article was updated on July 17, 2018.

-As a human resource (HR) executive, your primary role is to guide, coach and lead your organization's workforce.
+As an HR leader, your primary role is to guide, coach and lead your organization's workforce.
 But have you considered that one of your secondary roles is to manage company perception?
 How people perceive your business not only impacts its position in the marketplace, but also the talent you recruit and retain.

 Luckily, there are ways your HR team can play a bigger role in ensuring the outside perception of your organization is positive.